kiegroup/lock-treatment-tool/README.md

 lock-treatment-tool
 ============

-Helpers for treating npm lock files
+Helpers for treating npm lock files, like removing/replacing the registry from there...

 Install from npmjs.org: